Christmas Tree Permits

-Christmas tree cutting permits for personal use are now on sale at both the Plumas and the Lassen National Forest.
-St. Bernard Lodge is close to both forests and both forests are great places to find your perfect Christmas tree this year.
+Christmas tree-cutting permits for personal use are now on sale at the Plumas and the Lassen National Forest.
+St. Bernard Lodge is close to both forests, which are great places to find your perfect Christmas tree this year.

-Start or continue a family tradition of cutting your own Christmas Tree
+Start or continue a family tradition of cutting your own Christmas Tree.
+Plan ahead and have fun!

-The Lassen National Forest would like to advise folks of a few changes to the Christmas tree permit program that are continued from last year.
-The changes are as follows:
+The Lassen National Forest would like to let folks know of a few changes to the Christmas tree permit program that are continued from last year and the changes for 2022 Christmas Tree Permits:

-- Sales for Christmas tree permits will begin on November 1, 2020, by mail.
+- Sales for Christmas tree permits will begin by mail or in person on November 1, 2021.

 - The Shasta-Trinity National Forest will no longer be selling permits for Christmas trees to be cut on the LNF.